knetikmedia/knetikcloud-csharp-net20-client/docs/InvoicesApi.md

             var apiInstance = new InvoicesApi();
             var id = 56;  // int? | The id of the invoice
-            var request = new PayBySavedMethodRequest(); // PayBySavedMethodRequest | Payment info (optional)
+            var request = new PayBySavedMethodRequest(); // PayBySavedMethodRequest | The payment method details.
+Will default to the appropriate user's wallet in the invoice currency if ommited. (optional)

             try
             {
-                // Trigger payment of an invoice
+                // Pay an invoice using a saved payment method apiInstance.PayInvoice(id, request);
-                apiInstance.PayInvoice(id, request);
             }
             catch (Exception e)